g0aty/SickoMenu/README.md

 ---

-## ⚠️ Disclaimer
-This project is **strictly for educational purposes** to study game mechanics and anti-cheat systems.
-It is **not endorsed by Innersloth LLC**, and we strongly discourage use in public matches.
-By downloading, you accept full responsibility for any consequences.I (g0aty) am not responsible for any repercussions.

-**Legal Notice:**
-Portions of materials used are property of Innersloth LLC. © Innersloth LLC.
-This mod complies with Innersloth's [Modding Policy](https://www.innersloth.com/policies/) for non-malicious private use.
 ## ⚙️ Features
 A huge amount of features!!
   - NoClip (`CTRL`)
   - Ghost Visibility
   - Confuser (May disrupt gameplay)
 - **Cosmetic/UI Enhancements**:
-  - Guest Account Generator
   - Zoom Out
   - Better AUM Chat (`/aum [message]`)
 - **Full Feature List**: [FEATURES.md](https://github.com/g0aty/SickoMenu/blob/main/FEATURES.md)